Top Things to do in Fano Italy

 The next closest airport, just under 2 hours drive away from Fano, is Bologna Guglielmo Marconi Airport (BLQ) which British Airways flies to out of London Heathrow a few times a week.

 I hope you found this travel guide to Fano, Italy helpful!
 Fano is my husband’s hometown and we visit regularly to see his side of the family.
-I’ll keep this post updated with our most up-to-date recommendations for the top things to do in Fano, Italy with kids and the best Fano restaurants and shops.
+I’ll keep this post updated with our most up-to-date recommendations for the top things to do in Fano, Italy with kids and the best restaurants in Fano Italy.

 Pin for Later – Things to Do in Fano Italy